William S. W. Lim

 William Lim Siew Wai (林少偉; 19 July 1932 – 6 January 2023), commonly known as William S. W. Lim, was a Singaporean architect and conservationist.
 Some of his noted designs included the Tanglin Shopping Centre (1972), the People's Park Complex (1973), and the Golden Mile Complex (1973), all in Singapore.
 Lim wrote and lectured on a wide range of subjects relating to architecture, urbanism, and culture in Asia as well as on current issues relating to the postmodern, glocality, and social justice.
 He was the author of Asian Alterity: With Special Reference to Architecture and Urbanism through The Lens of Cultural Studies (2008), as well as editor of Asian Design Culture (2009) and co-editor of Non West Modernist Past (2011).

 Early life and education

-Lim was born on 19 July 1932 in British Hong Kong.
-His father was Richard Lim Chuan Hoe, a lawyer and deputy speaker during David Marshall's government.
-He graduated from the Architectural Association School of Architecture in London in 1955, and continued his graduate studies at Harvard University's Department of City and Regional Planning in the United States in the late 1950s.
-He had briefly worked for a year in London at their County Council.
-After completing his studies at Harvard University, being a Fulbright Fellow, Lim returned to Singapore in 1957.
-In Singapore, he did his apprenticeship under James Ferrie.
-He told The Straits Times in 1997 that he never set out to be an architect, instead being a "process of elimination" as he "didn't want to become a lawyer, priest, teacher or doctor."
+Lim was born on 19 July 1932 in British Hong Kong; his father was Richard Lim Chuan Hoe, a lawyer who served as deputy speaker in chief minister David Marshall's government.
+Lim's older brother, Arthur, was an ophthalmologist and artist.
+Lim graduated from the Architectural Association School of Architecture in London in 1955 and continued his graduate studies at Harvard University's Department of City and Regional Planning in the United States in the late 1950s as a Fulbright Fellow.

+He had briefly worked for a year in London in their County Council.
+After completing his studies at Harvard, Lim returned to Singapore in 1957, where he did his apprenticeship at James Ferrie.
+He told The Straits Times in 1997 that he never intended to be an architect, instead being a "process of elimination" as he "didn't want to become a lawyer, priest, teacher or doctor."